Welcome to the Course Creators Academy own_icon

 Why not showing up on camera might be one of the best decisions that you ever took as an online course creator.

-If you are an online course creator, or you are thinking about creating online courses, you've probably asked yourself, "Should I should up on camera when creating my course?".
+If you are an online course creator, or you are thinking about creating online courses, you've probably asked yourself, "Should I show up on camera when creating my course?".

 If you don’t feel comfortable doing it, and if it does not come naturally to you, then you don’t need to show up on camera in your online courses.